fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 ### Folder Structure

+- extenion: chrome extension related files, output some JS files to put in extension root.
+Has its own package.json.
+- extension-test-app: NextJS app to test extension related features.
+Has its own package.json.
 - public: static files to be served directly.
 - scripts: Utility scripts to be used manually.
 Has its own package.json.
 - src: source files for both client and server side.
 More info: [`NextJS folder structure`][NextJS Folder].